-The Bulk Import MARC Records utility allows to automatically import a large number of MARC records from a file.
+The Bulk Import MARC Records utility allows you to automatically import a large number of MARC records from a file located on the local PC or a network drive.

-All of the same options in the Bulk Import batch job are available when you import records this way except users may not use the -x NOKEY parameter and argument when running bulk import using WebAdmin.
+All of the same options in the Bulk Import batch job are available when you import records this way except users may not use the $-\times$ NOKEY parameter (disable generation of the bibliographic keyword files) and argument when running bulk import using WebAdmin.

-See Bulk Import, Replace, and Merge of MARC Records on page 12-1 for more information.
+See Bulk Import, Replace, and Merge of MARC Records on page 13-1 for more information on bulk import.
+Also refer to chapter 4 in the Voyager System Administration User's Guide for information regarding duplicate detection profiles and bulk import rules.

-Procedure 30-8.
+Procedure 31-8.
 Running Bulk Import Using WebAdmin